Worlds End (2023): Pre-show

 There were three matches that took place on the pre-show.
 In the opener, Kris Statlander faced Willow Nightingale.
 In the closing stages, Willow performed a crossbody and a spinebuster on Statlander for a two-count.
 Willow then landed a cannonball and a Death Valley Driver for a nearfall.
 Statlander then delivered a scissors kick to Willow and attempted the Sunday Night Fever, but Willow reversed it into a roll-up pin for a two-count.
 Statlander then attempted a 450° splash, but Willow moved out of the way and hit the Doctor Bomb and then pinned Statlander to win the match.

 The next match was a 20-man battle royal for a future AEW TNT Championship match.
 In the closing stages, Killswitch delivered chokeslams to both Darius Martin and Action Andretti.
 Lance Archer and Killswitch then threw Darius and Andretti out of the ring.
 The final four men were Killswitch, Archer, Trent Beretta and Danhausen.
 Beretta and Danhausen threw Archer over the top rope.
 Beretta and Danhausen then hugged each other, but Beretta then tossed Danhausen over the top rope.
 Beretta then performed three running knee strikes.
 Beretta attempted another one, but Killswitch impeded him with a chokeslam.
 Killswitch then attempted to throw Beretta over the top rope, but Beretta still hung on.
 Killswitch then performed an uppercut on Beretta and Beretta was eliminated, thus Killswitch won the battle royal.

 In the pre-show main event, Hook defended the FTW Championship against Wheeler Yuta under FTW Rules.
 In the closing stages, Yuta hit Hook with a stop sign and delivered a senton to him for a two-count.
-Hoon then landed a northern lights suplex on Yuta for a two-count.
+Hook then landed a northern lights suplex on Yuta for a two-count.
 As Hook attempted to lock in Red Rum, Yuta escaped and delivered a German suplex and a fisherman suplex to Hook.
 Yuta then hit Hook with the lid of a trash can and landed a DDT for a nearfall.
 Hook then hit Yuta with a hockey stick and used the remnants of the hockey stick to lock in a hockey stick-assisted Red Rum, forcing Yuta to tap out.